 In order to benefit from the alignment method, we need a few distinguishing features that are relatively stable and are sufficient for performing alignment [20].
 If we consider computing alignments using all points along the contour of the model and data as features, then we have to try a large number of alignments even for a simple model.
-If we consider using end-points of line segments in the model and data as our features, then we have to cope with uncertainty in the position of the end-points in the data due to edge fragmentation or occlusion and errors in the location of end-points could lead to many incorrect alignments.
-Corner features are good for alignment since an object generally has only a few corners.
-Corners also tend to be spread out over an object and give better alignment results than features that are close to each other.
+If we consider using end-points of line segments in the model and data as our features, then we have to cope with uncertainty in the position of the end-points in the data due to edge fragmentation or occlusion and errors in the location of endpoints could lead to many incorrect alignments.
+Using corner features for alignment has some advantages.
+Since an object generally has only a few corners, it gives a sparse set of features.
+Corners tend to be spread out over an object and give better alignment results than features that are close to each other.

+There are a number of sophisticated corner detectors in the literature (e.g. [12], [48] among others).
 In our system, we approximate the curves in the edge image by line segments and use the junction points where two line segments meet is considered a corner feature.
-We also use the orientations of edge segments to induce virtual corners [29].
+We also use the orientations of edge segments to induce virtual corners [28].
 Figure 5-1 shows an example of a virtual corner induced at the point of intersection of two extended edge contours.
-Let a and b be two data points with orientation vectors a_i and b_i and a is the line passing through a in the direction a_i , a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a, a is the line through a in the direction a.
+Let a and b be two data points with orientation vectors a_i and b_i and A is the line passing through a in the direction a_i , Bis the line through b in the direction b_i .
+It has been shown in [28] that if the distance from the two edge points a and b to the intersection point c is large then a small error in either of the two orientation vectors causes a large positional error in the location of c.

 The corner features give us a reasonable set of features for alignment.
-However, since our selected data consists of a group of line segments, we could have used a combination of points and lines to compute the alignment transform (e.g. [48]) as well.
+However, since our selected data consists of a group of line segments, we could have used a combination of points and lines to compute the alignment transform (e.g. [40]) as well.